Canadian Food for Children Co-Workers, B. C. Division

 OUR HISTORY

 • "Canadian Food for Children, Co-Workers, B. C. Division", was registered as a charitable, non-profit society on January 11, 1990.
-The B. C. Division was set up as a distinct charity responsible for its own fundraising, expenses, and tax reporting.
+The B. C. Division was set up as a distinct charity responsible for its own fundraising, expenses, and tax reporting and is not connected with Toronto.

 • Volunteers, donors, and financial supporters continued to grow and rapidly outpaced the the facility available to them.